 Jesus invites us to take His hand and enter into a relationship with Him that is personal and intimate.

 Faith is not a casual ‘encounter with Jesus’; true faith is a PERSONAL AND INTIMATE RELATIONSHIP with Jesus!

 If we believe in Jesus then let’s give Him the trust He wants.
 Jesus wants to forgive us for our past sins and give us a new start in life.
 So let’s take Him up on His offer to walk with us through life, helping us to discern His Holy Will every step of the way.

 Every disciple of Jesus Christ on the Narrow Road has a great responsibility to pray for those who are on a path of destruction.
 God will hear our prayers if we turn to Him with trust and with faith.
 Seek the Crucified Face of Our Saviour Jesus Christ and allow the memory of His Passion to change your heart and fill you with resolve to honour God with all your heart and with all your soul for God loves you so much!

-Please make a choice to join a powerful Christian peace movement that is inviting all followers of Jesus to pray together daily, at the time Jesus died for us, 3pm, in our local time zones.
+Please make a choice to join a powerful Christian peace movement that is inviting all followers of Jesus to pray together daily, at the time Jesus died for us, 3pm, in our local time zones or a time zone that is convenient for you.
 We call this movement A Peaceful Revolution in the Name of Jesus Christ.
 At 3pm stop, if but for a few moments, to remember your Saviour Jesus Christ being crucified for you!
 Thank Jesus for His infinite sacrifice of love and call upon the omnipotent power of Our Lord to save souls and to send His Holy Spirit upon our sinful and suffering world so it can be revolutionized by God’s love.

 “I know all the things you do, and I have opened a door for you that no one can close.
 You have little strength, yet you obeyed my word and did not deny me.”
 Words of Jesus, Revelation 3:8